J-F-Liu/toolbox/Tool/Rust.md

 If we look at a typical data critical section, they’re usually rather short and execute very quickly, we’re only copying some data after all.
 They’re also very predictable, we know that copying data is always fast and we know that the execution time isn’t reliant upon some unpredictable factor such as external APIs or disk I/O. In these cases, a synchronous lock such as the `Mutex<T>` from `parking_lot` is preferable.

 Compared to data critical sections, logic criticals have vastly different characteristics.
 You’ll usually see them perform I/O or make OS syscalls.
 These operations always have unpredictable execution times and overall the lock is held for much longer than in a data critical section.
 This means that there is usually moments in time that our task is idle and waiting on some action to complete such as waiting for a database query to come back.
 This means that you should choose an asynchronous lock such as the `Mutex<T>` provided by `tokio::sync` since it allows tokio to better schedule tasks to take advantage of the idle waiting times during the critical section.

+A type is `Send` if it is safe to transfer it across thread boundaries.
+It is "thread safe" in that it can be sent between threads, but it cannot be shared between threads.
+A type `T` is `Sync` if and only if `&T` is `Send`.
+This means that it must be safe to share immutable references of `T` between threads.
+It is safe to have multiple immutable references of type T being read from in parallel from multiple threads.

+`Mutex` holds a lock for both reads and writes, whereas `RwLock` treats reads and writes differently, allowing for multiple read locks to be taken in parallel but requiring exclusive access for write locks.
+The way that `RwLock` enforces single writer, multiple reader rules is the same as the single `&mut`, multiple `&` reference rules for single-threaded code.

 ## Macros